jlemrond/vanilla-weather/README.md

 ## Install and Run

 To start the chat bot simply install the dependencies via yarn and use the start command.
 The chat bot will run in the same terminal window.
-This will get the serve up and running but you will need to ingerate with Facebook.
+This will get the server up and running but you will need to integrate with Facebook.

 ```shell
 $ yarn